Table of Contents

 - OIR—Online Insertion and Removal

 - SSO—Stateful Switchover

 - WiSM-2—Wireless Service Module-2

 Example: There is a primary controller at site A and a secondary controller at site B. If the controller at site A fails, the LAP does failover to the controller at site B. If both controllers are unavailable does the LAP fall into FlexConnect standalone mode?

-A. Yes.
+Yes.
 First the LAP fails over to its secondary.
 All WLANs that are locally switched have no changes, and all that are centrally switched just have the traffic go to the new controller.
 And, if the secondary fails, all WLANs that are marked for local switching (and open/pre-shared key authentication/you are doing AP authenticator) remain up.

 Local mode access points treat these WLANs as normal WLANs.
 Authentication and data traffic are tunneled back to the WLC.
 During a WAN link failure this WLAN is completely down and no clients are active on this WLAN until the connection to the WLC is restored.